RapidsAtHKUST/CommunityDetectionCodes/README.md

 Detailed information is in [Datasets](Datasets).

 ##Attention
 These codes are all research codes, which I found through the internet.
-Please do not use them in production enviroment.
+Please do not use them in production environment.